ArPimentel/ArPimentel/README.md

-My name is Arturo and today is Monday, 15 May, 17:53 CEST.
+My name is Arturo and today is Monday, 15 May, 18:00 CEST.

-<object data="animetion.html" type="text/html"></object>
+<iframe src="animation.html"></iframe>